mobify/workshop--adaptivejs-site-1x/README.md

         .add(Router.selectorMatch('body.category'), Category);
     ```

+    Save the `router.js` file with these changes in your editor.

     The `.add()` function creates a new route that loads the given view upon the return of a Boolean value from the function.
 The `Router.selectorMatch()` function returns true when an element that matches the selector exists on the current page.